Martin Shaw

 Martin Shaw (born 21 January 1945) is an English actor.
-He came to national recognition as Doyle in ITV crime-action television drama series The Professionals (1977–1983).
+He came to national recognition in the role of Ray Doyle in ITV crime-action television drama series The Professionals (1977–1983).
 Further notable television parts include the title roles in The Chief (1993–1995), Judge John Deed (2001–2007) and Inspector George Gently (2007–2017).
 He has also acted on stage and in film, and has narrated numerous audiobooks and presented various television series.

+Life and career

-Early life
+Early years

 Shaw was born in Birmingham.
 His childhood was spent in Alleyne Grove in Erdington and Sutton Coldfield.
 Shaw attended Great Barr School, where he excelled in English literature and drama lessons.
 At sixteen, he was offered a scholarship to a Birmingham drama school but declined.

 In his youth, Shaw was involved in a drunken brawl with a friend, suffering broken teeth, injuries to his face and a fractured skull, and needed cheekbone surgery.

-At age eighteen, Shaw moved to London to attend the London Academy of Music and Dramatic Art.
+At age eighteen, Shaw moved to London to study acting at the London Academy of Music and Dramatic Art (LAMDA).
 He served his apprenticeship in repertory as an assistant stage manager at the Queen's Theatre, Hornchurch and the Bristol Old Vic.

 Stage

 Shaw took key roles in the first revival of Look Back in Anger (Royal Court/Criterion, 1968); in the National Theatre's Saturday, Sunday, Monday opposite Laurence Olivier (1973); and in A Streetcar Named Desire presented by the Piccadilly Theatre in 1974.
 He later acknowledged the role of Stanley Kowalski in 'Streetcar' as a point of breakthrough in his career.

-In 1985, Shaw played Elvis Presley in Alan Bleasdale's critically acclaimed Are You Lonesome Tonight?.
+In 1985, Shaw played Elvis Presley in Alan Bleasdale's Are You Lonesome Tonight?.
 It told the story of Presley's last few hours.
 After a long run in London, the production visited Sydney, Melbourne and Adelaide in Australia.

 Shaw's portrayal of Lord Goring in An Ideal Husband on Broadway earned him a Tony Award nomination and a Drama Desk award.

 After filming finished on the TV series Judge John Deed, Shaw took the role of Thomas More in Robert Bolt's play A Man for All Seasons.
 Shaw's daughter, Sophie, played opposite him as More's daughter, Margaret.
 The production toured Britain's cities before a run in London at the Theatre Royal Haymarket.
+In summer 2025 he reprised the role at the same theatre for a limited season.

-In 2013. in a new production of the classic play Twelve Angry Men at the Garrick Theatre London, Shaw played the part of the dissenting juror (identified as juror number 8).
+In 2013, in a new production of the classic play Twelve Angry Men at the Garrick Theatre in London, Shaw played the part of the dissenting juror (identified as juror number 8).

-In 2016 Shaw toured and hit the West End again with a lively production of Hobson's Choice at the Vaudeville.
-After completing filming the final episode of George Gently, Shaw again toured in 2017 with the U.K. premier of Gore Vidal's 1960 political piece: The Best Man.
+In 2016, Shaw toured and returned to the West End again with a production of Hobson's Choice at the Vaudeville.
+After completing the filming of the final episode of Inspector George Gently, Shaw again toured in 2017 with the UK premiere of Gore Vidal's 1960 political piece The Best Man.
 Shaw played the part of William Russell, former US Secretary of State.